aaronasibbey/homecareproject/README.md

 1. From a shell within the /project_components/ directory run: `docker-compose up` on all starts following the initial

+2. Wait for Docker to print `Database connection successful` in the shell terminal

-2. Navigate to `localhost:3000` in any web browser
+3. Navigate to `localhost:3000` in any web browser

 ### Link to the deployed application // TODO